rnvannatta/vanity-scheme/README.md

 It would be a mistake to use this compiler in its current state, but you can have fun looking at the code!

 It is an implementation of the 'Cheney on the MTA' concept for a compiler.
 So it compiles to continuation passing style, and is a compacting generational garbage collected language.
 But importantly, it compiles to C code, so it's very amenable to mixing C with it.
-The main reason I started this is a burning desire for parallelism (which I haven't implemented yet).
+The compiler is very similar to Chicken Scheme.
+The main reason I started this is a burning desire for true parallelism (which I haven't implemented yet).

 It is capable of producing executables which run on Linux and Windows, using GCC and MinGW.
 The compiler itself only runs on Linux.